-Traditionally held on May 8th, but if, like this year, the 8th falls on a Sunday (traditional day of rest), or Monday (Market Day) then it’s held on the Saturday.
-Hundreds of people line the streets to watch the festivities, with people traveling from far and wide to experience the unique event.
+Traditionally held on May 8th, but if the 8th falls on a Sunday (traditional day of rest), or Monday (Market Day) then it’s held on the Saturday.
+Hundreds of people line the streets to watch the festivities, with people travelling from far and wide to experience the unique event.

 The day before Flora Day, or “Flora Day eve” as it is sometimes known, is an incredibly atmospheric day.
 The houses and shops in the centre of Helston are all decorated with greenery and flowers, most traditionally bluebells and gorse, but you will find some of the more creative shop owners (especially the florists!) put on a really fantastic display.

 Thought of by a lot of locals as “better than Christmas”, Flora Day celebrates the coming of spring and the departure of winter.
 The Hal-an-Tow, which takes place in several town centre locations between 8:30am and 9:30am, is a sort of street theatre depicting this sentiment with participants singing, “…for summer is a come-o and winter is a gone-o”.
 It also tells the story of St George and the dragon, St Michael and the Devil, Saint Piran, the Spanish Armada plus other local stories.
 There are even pirates involved, and rumour has it that the identity of the devil is a closely guarded secret, even from the cast members!